flatironinstitute/mountainlab-js/README.md

 # MountainLab

 MountainLab is data processing, sharing and visualization software for scientists.
-It is built around MountainSort, spike sorting software, but is designed to be much more generally applicable.
+It was built to support MountainSort, spike sorting software, but is designed to be much more generally applicable.

 # Credits and acknowledgements